RDIL/LiquidBT/README.md

 Feel free to check the [issues page](https://github.com/RDIL/liquidbt).
 You can also take a look at the [contributing guide](https://docs.rdil.rocks).

-## Show your support
+## ❤️ Show your support

-Give a ⭐️ if this project helped you!
+Please give a ⭐️ if this project helped you!

 ## 📝 License